octo-technology/OpenTezos/docs/baking/reward.md

 - $Cycle_{time} \approx \text{3 days}$, this is the approximate time between two successive cycles.
 - $FirstPayout_{time}$: The necessary time to wait before the first payout.

-If your baker pays after rewards are unfrozen you will receive your first reward after:
+If your baker pays after rewards are unfrozen, you will receive your first reward after:
 $$
 \bm{FirstPayout_{time}}= Confirmation_{time} + Frozen_{time} + Cycle_{time} \approx \text{37 days}
 $$